lawrencela/LFG-XLE-computational-grammar-JLM-2024/README.md

    (viii) Partial control with focus fronting;<br/>
    (ix) Non-control complementation with inner topicalization;<br/>
    (x) Non-control complementation with focus fronting.<br/>

+   NB: In large-scale grammar development, it is common to divide the grammar into separate files; as such, any .lfg file that the grammar developers wants to include must be listed in the CONFIG.
+Since this LFG grammar is relatively small, all of the above componenets are contained in a single file, namely restructuring.lfg.

 3. testsuite.lfg
-This file contains the sentences to be tested by parsing them through restructuring.lfg.
-The
+This file contains the sentences to be tested by parsing them through restructuring.lfg to display their linguistic analyses.

- You have now learned how to enter a grammar into the system and how to apply it in the analysis of strings typed into XLE.
-It is likely for a simple grammar that all the rules are correct and that they are compatible with the lexical entries and morphological rules you have specified.
-But that is less likely to be true as your grammars become more complex and cover a larger fragment of a natural language.
-XLE's grammar-debugging facilities can help you explore the linguistic consequences of your grammatical formulations so that you can detect and correct both conceptual errors and errors of specification.
+NB: As a grammar becomes more complex and covers a larger fragment of a natural language, XLE's grammar-debugging facilities can help explore the linguistic consequences of the grammatical formulations so that gramamr developers can detect and correct both conceptual errors and errors of specification.
+By parsing the sentences in a testsuite using the grammar, grammar developers can then inspect the output to evaluate whether the grammar contains the correct linguistic constraints.

 5. basic-parse-tok.fst